bookit-app/provider-services/src/services/create-service-provider/README.md

 ## API Description

-This service exposes and HTTP(s) POST API which enables the creation of service proviers.
+This service exposes and HTTP(s) POST API which enables the creation of service providers.

 - [Payload](./src/payload-validations.js): This defines the expected payload for this service
 - [Route](./src/index.js): The route which is directly exposed by this service is defined when the express POST route is registered.